Small Cell Lung Cancer: Staging and Treatment

 A staging system called the “TNM system,” as described by the American Joint Committee on Cancer, helps to guide the staging of SCLC.
 It has three parts:

-• T-describes the size/location/extent of the "primary" tumor in the lung.
+• T- Describes the size/location/extent of the "primary" tumor in the lung.

-• N-describes if the cancer has spread to the lymph nodes.
+• N- Describes if the cancer has spread to the lymph nodes.

-• M-describes if the cancer has spread to other organs (metastases).
+• M- Describes if the cancer has spread to other organs (metastases).

-Your healthcare provider will use the results of the tests you had to determine your TNM result and combine these to get a stage from 0 to IV.
+Your healthcare provider will use the results of the tests you had to determine your TNM result and combine these to get a stage from 0 (zero) to IV (four).

 SCLC is often staged in two categories: limited stage or extensive stage.
 These stages are based on the “TNM” system.

-• Limited stage (TNM Stage I-III: TI-III, any N, No M):.
-The cancer is on one side of the chest.
+• Limited stage (TNM Stage I-III: TI-III, any N, No M): The cancer is on one side of the chest.
 The cancer may have spread to the lymph nodes.
 The cancer has not spread to other organs

 • Extensive stage (TNM stage IV: Any T, Any N, M1a/b/c): The cancer has spread in the lung, spread to the other lung, to the lymph nodes, and to other parts of the body.